dsa-ou/allowed/README.md

 If you want to contribute code to address an open issue:

 1. Install and activate the `dsa-ou` [virtual environment](https://github.com/dsa-ou/virtual-env).
-2. Fork this repository and clone it to your disk.
+2. Fork this repository to your GitHub account and then clone it to your disk.
-3. Run `python allowed.py sample.py > sample.txt`.
+3. Run `python allowed.py sample.py > sample.txt`
+   (optionally with option `-m` if you installed `pytype`).
 4. Run `python allowed.py path/to/M269/book/python > book.txt`.
 5. Choose an [open issue](https://github.com/dsa-ou/allowed/issues) and assign it to yourself.
 6. Create a branch in your repository to work on the issue.